2023 Cathay Pacific discrimination scandal

-The Cathay Pacific discrimination scandal (also known ironically as the Carpet Airline Discrimination Scandal) refers to a series of alleged discrimination incidents by the flight attendants against multiple passengers aboard Cathay Pacific Flight 987, flying from Chengdu Tianfu International Airport to Hong Kong International Airport on 21 May 2023.
+The Cathay Pacific discrimination scandal (also known ironically as the Carpet Pacific Discrimination Scandal) refers to a series of alleged discrimination incidents by the flight attendants against multiple passengers aboard Cathay Pacific Flight 987, flying from Chengdu Tianfu International Airport to Hong Kong International Airport on 21 May 2023.

 Timeline

 On 23 May 2023, an audio recording was posted to the internet in which Cathay Pacific flight attendants could allegedly be heard making fun of a passenger based on their lack of English proficiency.
 Later that day, after being criticized by Chinese media and tens of thousands of netizens, Cathay Pacific apologised on Chinese social media sites for their flight attendants’ discriminatory actions against non-English speakers, by saying that the airlines has "suspended the flight attendants concerned and launched an internal investigation", where any "inappropriate words and deeds" that violated its rules and professional ethics would be dealt with seriously once confirmed.
 The company emphasized the importance of the incident and promised to conduct a serious investigation.
 They reiterated their commitment to providing high-quality service to their passengers.

 However, many mainland netizens considered it to be 'insincere' and 'painless' because the statement was not stamped.
-Some even changed Cathay Pacific's English name to 'Carpet Airlines' as a form of ridicule.
+Some even changed Cathay Pacific's English name to 'Carpet Pacific' as a form of ridicule.

 As for public reaction, many mainland Chinese netizens were not convinced by Cathay's apology.
 Some questioned why the apology was posted from Beijing instead of Hong Kong.
 Others criticised Cathay for only posting the apology in simplified Chinese on Weibo, and demanded Cathay to publish a global apology in both Chinese and English on their official website, Facebook, and Instagram.

 On the 23rd, the poster of the original Xiaohongshu post stated that the director of customer service at Cathay Pacific's headquarters had contacted her to further understand the situation.
 She insisted that her intention was to ensure an apology from the flight attendants for their discriminatory remarks and for Cathay Pacific to apologize to any passengers who had an unpleasant experience.
 She stated she would not delete her posts until the flight attendants apologized.